 Brush and Floss as a Family

 Turn regular brushing and flossing into a bonding moment.
-Do them together with your kids because they have the tendency to mimic what their parents do.
+It is especially important if they have invisalign as the equipment also requires special cleaning every day or as instructed by the dentist.
+Do the brushing and flossing together with your kids because they tend to mimic what their parents do.
 Show them how to brush properly and help them floss.
-They will then associate this routine to family time, making them look forward to it.
+They will then associate this routine with family time, making them look forward to it.
 You can even make up a fun song while you are brushing and flossing together.

 Use Special Brush and Toothpaste

 A fun, attractive toothbrush-toothpaste combo can pique your child’s interest in oral care.
 Buy them a colorful, soft-bristled brush or one with the design of their favorite cartoon character.
-The same goes with the toothpaste.
+If you opt for a more environmentally-friendly choice, that is, an electric toothbrush, you can use stickers to make it look fancy.
+This way, your child uses an eco-friendly oral product while improving their dental hygiene!
+The same goes for toothpaste.
 Instead of regular-flavor toothpaste, buy them flavored toothpaste, perhaps strawberry, bubble gum, or watermelon.

 Reward them with Gold Stars

 Make oral hygiene a rewarding experience for your kids.
 Create little gold stars and a calendar poster with fun drawings of teeth, toothbrushes, healthy snacks, and other items related to oral hygiene.
 Every time your kids brush and floss their teeth, give them a gold star and let them stick it to the poster.
 You could even tie in the family visits to the Dentist in Massapequa to this chart, giving them bonus stars for good behavior and positive news from the visits.